-All doctoral students are required to complete a teaching practicum.
+All doctoral students have the opportunity to complete a teaching practicum.
 The goal of the practicum is to prepare students for full-time teaching in the field of criminology and criminal justice.
 The practicum will provide the student with structured teaching experience, training in pedagogical techniques, and a portfolio of teaching experiences that should facilitate career placement into a college or university faculty position.
 Teaching experience is also beneficial for students interested in pursuing PhD-level research or policy-oriented positions after graduation, which often value strong communication and leadership skills that can be demonstrated through university level teaching experience.

-The doctoral program requires the completion of a teaching practicum including the successful completion of Teaching at the College Level (CRCJ 9700) and later serving as the Instructor of Record for two separate 3 credit hour courses offered by the SCCJ.
-Students must successfully complete CRCJ 9700 before they may teach independently.
-Typically, students complete CRCJ 9700 during their first year and teach during their third/fourth year in the program.
+The doctoral program teaching practicum includes a course in Teaching at the College Level (CRCJ 9700) and later serving as the Instructor of Record for 3-credit hour courses offered by the SCCJ.
+Typically, students complete CRCJ 9700 within the first two years in the program and teach during their third/fourth year in the program.
 The student will be supervised by their primary faculty mentor during the semester in which they first serve as instructor of record.
-Initial experience in class administration and management may be gained in the student's in their first year by serving as a Teaching Assistant as part of Graduate Assistantship activities.
+Initial experience in class administration and management may be gained in the student's first year by serving as a Teaching Assistant as part of Graduate Assistantship activities.

-When possible, students will serve as instructor of record for one lower-level course (e.g., CRCJ 1010, CRCJ 2030, CRCJ 2110, CRCJ 2510) and one upper-level course related to the student's area of specialization.
+When possible, students will serve as instructor of record for one lower-level course (e.g., CRCJ 1010, CRCJ 2030, CRCJ 2110, CRCJ 2210, CRCJ 2510) and one upper-level course related to the student's area of specialization.
 Faculty with responsibility for courses that will be taught by practicum students will be expected to advise those students on course content.
 These faculty members should also serve as additional teaching mentors for students who teach courses that are also taught by the faculty member.

 Exceptions to the teaching requirement of the teaching practicum may be granted by the Doctoral Program Chair in consultation with the student and the student's primary faculty mentor.
-Such exceptions will likely only be granted with evidence of exceptional research productivity or when there is reason to believe that the doctoral student will not teach as part of his/her professional career.
+Such exceptions will likely only be granted with evidence of exceptional research productivity or when there is reason to believe that the doctoral student will not teach as part of their professional career.